 Here are the estimated moving costs of renting a DIY moving truck to relocate from Oregon to Texas.
 Note that these estimates don’t include additional expenses (gas, repairs, insurance, et cetera).

 - Office-Commercial Moving: starting at $3844

 The third option that we want to present to you is to rent a moving container.
 This option is ideal for those who don’t have a budget large enough to hire a full-service moving company but also don’t want to be completely in charge of the moving process.

 In order to rent a moving container, the first thing you need to do is contact a moving company.
 While not every company offers this option, you can contact nationwide companies such as U-Haul and PODS to rent a moving container.

-- A PODS moving container outside of a house.
+- A PODS moving container guide.

 When you rent a moving container, the moving company will drop it off at your doorstep and give you a time limit to load the container.
 They usually give you around 3 days.
 After that period, the moving company sends a truck to your home and they pick up the container before driving it to your new address.

 The advantage of this type of moving service is that it is not as expensive as the others.
 However, you have to keep in mind that you’ll need to dedicate your time and energy to pack your belongings and load them into the container — and this is a downside for some people.

 Here are the estimated moving costs of renting a moving container to relocate from Oregon to Texas.

 - Office-Commercial Moving: starting at $2627